-The outbreak of COVID-19 and any preventive or protective actions taken by governmental authorities had a material adverse effect on our operations and those of our franchisees, including forced or voluntary store closures, business shutdowns or disruptions during the height of the pandemic.
+Our business, results of operations, financial condition, cash flows and the market value of our common stock can be adversely affected by pandemics, epidemics or other public health emergencies, such as the outbreak of COVID-19.
 The extent to which pandemics, epidemics or other public health emergencies may adversely impact our business depends on future developments, which are highly uncertain and unpredictable, depending upon the severity and duration of any such outbreak and the effectiveness of actions taken globally, nationally and locally to contain or mitigate its effects.
 Any resulting financial impact cannot be estimated reasonably at this time, but may materially adversely affect our business, results of operations, financial condition and cash flows.
-Even after any pandemic, epidemic or other public health emergency has subsided, we may experience materially adverse effects to our business due to any resulting economic recession or depression.
-Additionally, concerns over the economic affect of any pandemic, epidemic or other public health emergency may cause extreme volatility in financial and other capital markets which may adversely impact the market value of our common stock and our ability to access capital markets and debt capital.
-To the extent any pandemic, epidemic or other public health emergency adversely affects our business and financial results, it may also have the effect of heightening many of the other risks described in this Annual Report.
+Even after any pandemic, epidemic or other public health emergency may cause extreme volatility in financial and other capital markets which may adversely impact the market value of our common stock and our ability to access capital markets and debt capital.
+To the extent any pandemic, epidemic or other public health emergency may cause extreme value y affects our business and financial results, it may also have the effect of heightening many of the other risks described in this Annual Report.